It stands for Employee Value Proposition.

 Want more info?

-Talk to us for an initial chat at firstname.lastname@example.org
+Talk to me for an initial chat at firstname.lastname@example.org